IKEA-Vikings/vbao-product-size/README.md

 ## Usage

 This repo provides front-end components for the Product Size module of Ikea's item detail page.
-Provides API to the Product Size service, and makes a GET request to the About service.
+Provides API to the Product Size service, and makes a GET request to the Images service to populate images.
+And it is used by the About service.
 A placeholder database is in place using MongoDB.

 This app can be run locally and can also be deployed via Docker.
 A Docker-compose file is provided to deploy with a Docker image of MongoDB.